adikulkarni0/pxdocs/content/shared/configure-migrations-to-use-service-accounts.md

     chmod +x create-migration-config.sh && ./create-migration-config.sh > ~/.kube/migration-config.conf
     ```

-3. Set the value of the `KUBECONFIG` environment variable to point to the kubeconfig file you created in the previous step:
+3. Set the value of the `KUBECONFIG` environment variable to point to the kubeconfig file that you created in the previous step:

     ```text
     export KUBECONFIG=~/.kube/migration-config.conf